simonr89/tda342/open-project/part1.md

 och hand idag tack
 ```

-The whole GF is a big package; counting all files that end in `.hs` in the `src/` directory results in 197 files.
+The whole GF is a large package; counting all `.hs` files in the `src` directory results in 197 files.
 The runtime consists of 30 modules with 5348 lines.
 In our project, we are going to work on the random generation module.
 We are aiming to optimize the random generation process by applying memoization.